-To the best of the author's knowledge, the data presented here is the and correct.
-However, no responsibility is assumed by the author.
-Data for this map was gathered through a "windshield" survey and is intended to be a general representation of sidewark condition onby.
+To the best of the author's knowledge, the data presented here is true and correct.
+Howeve, no responsibility is assumed by the author.
+Data for this map was gathered through a "windshield" survey and is intended to be a general representation of sidewalk condition only.